xtanai/overview/README.md

 However, to get a first impression of the core idea, you can watch a short YouTube example as an early preview: [YouTube example](https://www.youtube.com/watch?v=XOO9rzbsx1E)

 This video shows only a small portion of the planned roadmap.
-It mainly illustrates the interaction concept: the person in the clip uses a standard controller, while my goal is to operate the same workflows markerless, using gestures.
+It mainly illustrates the interaction concept: the person in the clip uses a standard controller, while my goal is to run the same workflows markerless - using gestures.

+In the longer term, the aim is to enable fast, practical creation of complex shapes and “figures” (e.g., a small character or a turtle) directly through spatial input.
+Doing this with conventional keyboard-and-mouse workflows is possible, but typically far more time-consuming and labor-intensive.

 Over time, I want to evolve this into a robust, high-precision, editor-focused gesture layer with domain-specific mappings and reliable, deterministic command semantics—built on an open, brand-independent hardware stack.